 Installation

-Mounting the module
+Mounting the product

-Mount CMi6140 in a Kamstrup MC403, MC603, or MC803.
+Mount CMi6140 in a Kamstrup MC403, MC603, or MC803 by following the procedure below.

 CMi6140_mounting_.png